-Design can be broadly defined as a problem-solving activity, working to satisfy the different physical and emotional needs of people across the digital mediums, communication design, and the industrial arts and design.
-Many of these needs are created by an Industrial society and innovating for new products and services, creating new desires and aspirations, seem to fuel the profession of design.
-The questions we ask here, at Srishti are: if design is a problem-solving activity, what are the kinds of problems we solve today and for whom?
+Design can be broadly defined as a problem-solving activity, working to satisfy the different physical and emotional needs of people across virtual and physical mediums.
+Many of these needs are created in a consumerist society and innovating for new products and services, creating new desires and aspirations, seem to fuel the profession of design.
+The questions we ask here at Srishti are: if design is a problem-solving activity, what are the kinds of problems are we solving today and for whom?

-Can we create a real impact by tackling the larger and more immediate problems that the world faces today?
 How can the creative arts and design use emerging technologies and new business practices that these technologies facilitate, to envision a better world?
-Art and Design could engage with larger issues like dwindling natural resources and the environment with values like empathy for our fellow humans as well as all the other species, respect for old/indigenous knowledge and practices, not being exclusive but being consciously inclusive.
+Art and Design could engage with larger issues like dwindling natural resources with values like empathy for our fellow humans and all the other species, respect for old/indigenous knowledge and practices, not being exclusive but being consciously inclusive.

-The School Of Design, Business & Technology (DBT) is rooted in the convergence of society, culture and business; and aims to empower you to design for the real world.
+The School of Design, Business & Technology (SDBT) is rooted in the convergence of society, culture and business; and aims to empower you to design for the real world.
 We nurture creative integrity, sustain an independent practice and facilitate the creation of good business frameworks.

 The school engages with centers, disciplines and studios, for expressive, experimental use of cutting edge technologies.
 We offer opportunities to engage with industrial design, craft, contemporary textile practices, visual communication and strategic branding, user experience and interaction design, as well as system and service design.

 Undergraduate Program Courses offered by the School of Design, Business and Technology

 Bachelor of Vocation (B.Voc), a 6 Semester vocational degree with following specialisations